Frequently asked questions

 Members are inspected on average once every twelve months by an inspection agency with regard to compliance with the association, due diligence and reporting duties on site at their premises (§51 para.
 1 of the Regulations; see question F.3).

-This rule applies to all members, in particular also to inactive members (see question E.3).
+This rule applies to all members, in particular to inactive and voluntary members (see question E.3).

 A member's inspection agency is commissioned by SRO PolyReg in due time and with a deadline to carry out the AMLA inspection.
 It then contacts the member and arranges an inspection date.
 After the inspection has been completed, the inspection agency draws up a written report for the attention of SRO PolyReg and sends a copy directly to the member.
 The inspection service is then invoiced on the basis of the hourly expenses report to be signed by the member and is to be paid by the member (see question C.7).

-Complaints recorded in the inspection report result in instructions from SRO PolyReg to remedy the issue and may – depending on the severity of the identified infringement – lead to the opening of sanction proceedings (§52 para.
-4 of the Regulations; see question H.1).
+Any objections recorded in the audit report will result in instructions from SRO PolyReg to remedy the situation in question and may – depending on the severity of the identified breach – lead to the initiation of sanction proceedings (Section 52(4) of the Regulations; see Question H.1).

 The inspectors and SRO PolyReg shall maintain the business or professional confidentiality of the members (§51 para.
 7 of the Regulations).